aronyo24/vpshosting/Django+react-hosting.md

 **To host a React frontend and Django backend on an Apache server in a VPS.
 ---

-##### Note - If you get Permission Denied Please use sudo
-- Login to Your Domain Provider Website
 - Navigate to Manage DNS
-- Add Following Records:

 | Type | Host/Name | Value |
 | :---: | :---: | :--- |